Frequently Asked Questions

 Q: Are there any onsite language accommodations?

 A: Major event directional signage is translated in Hmong and Spanish, and exhibitors who are fluent in American Sign Language (ASL), Hmong and/or Spanish are denoted on the website and in the event guide.
 New in 2023, there will be interpreters (ASL, Hmong, and Spanish) available at the PBS Wisconsin booth to answer event questions per the schedule below.

 - American Sign Language interpreter: Fri.
 12-2pm; Sat. and Sun.
 10am-12pm

 Q: Will there be a virtual component to this year’s Garden & Landscape Expo?

-A: This year’s Garden & Landscape will primarily be an in-person event, but we do plan to record and livestream six presentations on Saturday to the PBS Wisconsin website (see below schedule).
-Presentations will also be available on the PBS Wisconsin YouTube page.
+A: This year’s Garden & Landscape will primarily be an in-person event, livestreamed six presentations on Saturday which can now be viewed here.
+Presentations are also available on the PBS Wisconsin YouTube page.